NilanjanChattopadhyay/NilanjanChattopadhyay.github.io/_posts/2020-04-01-Deep-Learning-from-Scratch.md

 ## **torch.optim Module**

-Till now were manually implementing Gradient Descent for updating the parameters and reduce loss.
+Till now we were manually implementing Gradient Descent for updating the parameters and reduce loss.
 Pytorch has a built-in package to do it for us - ***torch.optim***.

 Also, ***torch.optim*** contains more advanced and faster optimization algorithms, like Adam, that can be hard to implement manually.